lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 Don't forget to save the file!

 ### Syncing the project's setup 📡
-Now we can sync our project settings with Citros server:
+Now we can sync our project settings with CITROS server:
 ```bash
 citros commit
 citros push